NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

        com.nvidia.spark.rapids.tool.profiling.ProfileMain [options]
        <eventlogs | eventlog directories ...>

-  -c, --compare                   Compare Applications (Recommended to compare
+  -c, --compare                   Compare Applications (Note this may require
-                                  less than 10 applications).
+                                  more memory if comparing a large number of applications).
 Default is false -f, --filter-criteria  <arg>    Filter newest or oldest N eventlogs for processing.eg: 100-newest-filesystem (for
                                   processing newest 100 event logs). eg: